 Every financial professional should understand the basics of budgeting, whether they are personal financial planners or corporate financial analysts.

 Budgeting is a critical aspect of financial planning that provides a roadmap to achieving financial goals.
 Budgets, both personal and corporate, serve as a tool to help guide financial decision-making.
-Corporate budgeting can be viewed as a larger and more comprehensive personal budget, with the business replacing the individual.
+Business budgeting can be viewed as a larger and more comprehensive personal budget, with the business replacing the individual.
 In either case, a budget serves to assist in managing cost and forms a basis by which to measure progress towards a business’ objectives.

 What Is Corporate Budgeting?